Faith Ringgold: Later life

+Throughout the 1970s, Ringgold lectured at Pratt Institute, Banks Street College of Education, and Wagner College.
 In 1987, Ringgold accepted a teaching position in the Visual Arts Department at the University of California, San Diego.
 She continued to teach until 2002, when she retired.

-In 1995, Ringgold published her first autobiography titled We Flew Over the Bridge.
+In 1995, Ringgold published her first autobiography, We Flew Over the Bridge.
 The book is a memoir detailing her journey as an artist and life events, from her childhood in Harlem and Sugar Hill, to her marriages and children, to her professional career and accomplishments as an artist.
-Two years later she received two honorary doctorates, one for Education from Wheelock College in Boston, and the second for Philosophy from Molloy College in New York.
+In 1997, she received honorary degrees from Wheelock College in Boston (a Doctorate of Education) and Molloy College in New York (a Doctorate of Philosophy).